Tibial Plateau Leveling Osteotomy (TPLO) Homecare Instructions

 If there are any signs of general illness including vomiting, depression, fever, refusal to eat, or if any questions or concerns arise, please do not hesitate to call our office.

-It is very important that she/he be adequately confined and restricted to allow healing of the operated joint.
+It is very important that they be adequately confined and restricted to allow healing of the operated joint.
 Excessive activity may result in failure of the stabilization and possibly result in the need for additional surgery.

 Please schedule the first recheck exam for 10-14 days post-op.
 Additionally schedule recheck exams at 4 weeks (brief), at 6 weeks (sedation and radiographs) and at 4 months.
 We also recommend that you return annually from the date of surgery for a stifle exam and radiographs.